Paribesh101/banking-api/README.md

 # Banking API

-A RESTful banking API built with Java 17 and Spring Boot, featuring JWT authentication, account management, and financial transaction processing.
+A Spring Boot banking application that allows users to deposit, withdraw, and transfer funds between accounts.
+It stores user and account data in a MySQL database.

+I built this project to gain hands-on practical experience with Spring Boot, Hibernate, and JPA.
+The most challenging part was implementing the account and transaction logic — making sure balances updated correctly and transfers between accounts were handled safely.

 ## Tech Stack